Polish Sculptor Bolek Maierik Stone Carving Ancient Faces into Cliff

-At the base of the cliff, the villagers tried to dig a church, but the hardness made it impossible to continue.
+These rocks are hard, but breakable, making cliff carving easy.
+At the base of the cliff, the villagers tried to dig a church, but the hardness of the inner layers made it impossible to continue.
 Until 1904, when the first village church was constructed, the marriages were officiated here.

 The cliff is about 30 ft (10 m) high, formed of sand grains.
 With a hanging rope around the waist, a chisel and hammer, he carved figures all over the cliff.
 Wherever he looks, he sees figures coming out of the rock.